tarantool/doc/doc/how-to/app/app_roles.rst

 =================

 An application role is a Lua module that implements specific functions or logic.
-You can enable or turn off a specific role for certain instances in a :ref:`configuration <configuration>` without restarting these instances.
+You can enable or turn off a particular role for certain instances in a :ref:`configuration <configuration>` without restarting these instances.
 A role is run when a configuration is loaded or reloaded.

 Roles can be divided into the following groups: